pyinstaller/pyinstaller/doc/when-things-go-wrong.rst

 When you run the bundled app and it terminates with an ImportError, that is the time to examine the warning file.
-Then see `Helping PyInstaller Find Modules`_ below for how to proceed.
+Then see :ref:`Helping PyInstaller Find Modules` below for how to proceed.

 Build-Time Dependency Graph
 ----------------------------